Read Our Latest Blog Post

 During the evening we recommend indulging your senses at Emma's Drømmekjøkken, for the 5-Course Arctic Gourmet Dinner.

-1 night TROMSØ - Centrally located hotel (B)
+1 night TROMSØ - Clarion Collection Hotel Aurora (3 star plus) or similar centrally located hotel

 Day 7 - Arrive Longyearbyen